Bunmi-Haastrup/Hermione-granger/README.md

 # Variables-description
 Id: Unique identification number for the property

 date: the date the house was sold

 price: the price of the house

 waterfront: the house which has a view to a waterfront

 condition: How good the condition is (Overall).
 1 indicates worn-out property and 5 excellent.

 grade: Overall grade given to the housing unit, based on the King County grading system.
 1 poor, 13 excellent.

-Sqft_above: square footage of house apart from the basement
+Sqft_above: square footage of house apart from the basement.

 Sqft_living15: Living room area in 2015(implies-- some renovations) This might or might not have affected the lotSize area.

 Sqft_lot15: lotSize area in 2015(implies-- some renovations)

 # Data